 - competent and confident physically;

 - committed to maintaining a healthy, active lifestyle.

-At Clavering Primary School we are committed to giving our pupils the chance to compete in sporting events and tournaments at cluster, town and regional level through the multi-award-winning Clavering Physical Education, School Sport and Physical Activity (PESSPA) Programme; in addition, and even more importantly, we strive to have an outstanding Physical Education (PE) curriculum; promote physical activity for all; and ensure that all of our pupils, staff members and governors are part of an established culture that promotes academic and sporting excellence.
+Through the nationally-recognised Clavering Physical Education, School Sport and Physical Activity (PESSPA) Programme, dedicated staff members work tirelessly to achieve an outstanding Physical Education (PE) curriculum; promote physical activity for all; provide our pupils with the chance to compete in sporting events and tournaments at cluster, town and regional level; and ensure that all of our pupils, staff members and governors are part of an established culture that promotes academic and sporting excellence.